DataFire/Integrations/integrations/generated/google_bigquery/README.md

 ### TimePartitioning
 * TimePartitioning `object`
-  * expirationMs `string`: [Optional] Number of milliseconds for which to keep the storage for a partition.
+  * expirationMs `string`: [Optional] Number of milliseconds for which to keep the storage for partitions in the table.
+The storage in a partition will have an expiration time of its partition time plus this value.
-  * field `string`: [Experimental] [Optional] If not set, the table is partitioned by pseudo column '_PARTITIONTIME'; if set, the table is partitioned by this field.
+  * field `string`: [Experimental] [Optional] If not set, the table is partitioned by pseudo column, referenced via either '_PARTITIONTIME' as TIMESTAMP type, or '_PARTITIONDATE' as DATE type.
+If field is specified, the table is instead partitioned by this field.
 The field must be a top-level TIMESTAMP or DATE field.
 Its mode must be NULLABLE or REQUIRED.
+  * requirePartitionFilter `boolean`: [Experimental] [Optional] If set to true, queries over this table require a partition filter that can be used for partition elimination to be specified.
   * type `string`: [Required] The only type supported is DAY, which will generate one partition per day.

 ### UserDefinedFunctionResource